augustash/frontend-dev-challenge/README.md

 ### Guidelines

 You are encouraged to be creative and use any coding techniques in your arsenal.
 We want to emphasize that the translation of this design into code is open to your interpretation.
-That said, here are few guidelines that must be followed:
+That said, here are a few guidelines that must be followed:

 * It is only necessary to develop the provided design.
 No interior pages, php functionality, or database integration is necessary.
 * Although a mobile design mockup is not provided this design needs to be responsive.
 Use your own creativity and best judgement to adjust the layout for any device size.